Skip to main content

 • Your communication style reflects your identity.

 • A communication strategy helps maintain consistency, especially in large teams.
+Consider how you might encourage and ensure the whole team use it consistently.

 Individuality

 • Embrace unique terms and phrases that make your group stand out.
+Make up your own terms if you can't find something that explains what you mean.

 Accessibility